pkgcraft/pkgcraft.github.io/content/about/_index.md

-With regards to architecture support, I think this will be resolved with more time if the language maintains or continues growing its popularity via projects like the GCC frontend for Rust and/or porting LLVM to more architectures.
+With regards to architecture support, I think this will be resolved with more time if the language maintains or continues growing its popularity via projects like the GCC front-end for Rust and/or porting LLVM to more architectures.

 In terms of a steep learning curve in comparison to something like Python, this isn't historically relevant for projects related to Gentoo package management.